Zulfiya Abdiqadir: Education

 Zulfiya completed her undergraduate degree at what is now the Xinjiang Agricultural University in Ürümqi.
 She completed her master's at the Chinese Communist Party School of Xinjiang.

 Career

 In 1984, Zulfiya joined the science and technology branch of the Xinjiang Uyghur Autonomous Region Regional Road Transportation Administrative Bureau.
 Over the next 18 years, she worked in other branches of the department, including vehicle management, project management, and safety regulations.
 In 2002, Zulfiya was appointed the bureau's chief economic engineer.

-Zulfiya became a member of the bureau's Party Committee in 2004.
+Zulfiya became a member of the bureau's CCP Committee in 2004.
 In 2007, she was appointed deputy bureau chief and put in charge of administrative affairs.
-Less than one year later, Zulfiya became deputy secretary of the bureau's Party Committee, as well as bureau chief.
+Less than one year later, Zulfiya became Deputy Committee Secretary of the bureau's CCP Committee, as well as bureau chief.

 She served as a representative for Xinjiang at the 11th National People's Congress from 2008 to 2013.

-In 2015, Zulfiya was appointed to head of the Transport Department of Xinjiang Uyghur Autonomous Region and became the deputy secretary of the department's Party Committee.
+In 2015, Zulfiya was appointed to head of the Transport Department of Xinjiang Uyghur Autonomous Region and became the deputy secretary of the department's CCP Committee.